vitzaoral/watering-system/README.md

 # Watering system
 IoT watering system based on ESP8266 Wemos D1 Mini.
 Use soil moisture sensors and temperature sensor, data are send data to Blynk.
-Water pumps are controller by Blynk application manually.
+Water level is checked by ultrasonic distance measuring module.
+Water pumps are controller by Blynk application manually, powered with 12V (at least 1A) via mosfet modules.
 Project is free to use, coded in C++, created in Visual Code with [PlatfomIO IDE](http://docs.platformio.org/en/latest/ide/vscode.html).

 > To build a project, you need to download all the necessary libraries and create the *settings.cpp* file in the src folder: